 In rural areas of India, families in charge of a blind minor frequently isolate and deprive him/her of the care and attention they provide to their other children; such situation becomes even more severe among lower-caste families, orphans and if the blind child is a girl. gas stations there are services free and often a grocery store.
 The staff offers to clean the windshield, check the tires and the oil level.
 You give a few tips for the service.
 The driver does not get out of the car.

-It can be paid in cash or with a card.
-If you carry better cash, they explained to me that at some gas stations they cloned cards.
-Gasoline in Mexico is at a good price compared to Spain, from other countries I do not know.
-If you want to know the price of gasoline in Mexico, click here.
+You can pay in cash or by card.
+If you carry cash better, they explained to me that some gas stations clone cards.
+Gasoline in Mexico is at a good price compared to Spain, I don't know about other countries.
+If you want to know the price of gasoline in Mexico, click here

 Parking in cities:

-Big cities like Cancun, Playa del Carmen, Merida, Valladolid o Campeche tienen Private parking for cars with surveillance, where they are more protected than on the street.
+Big cities like Cancún, Playa del Carmen, Mérida, Valladolid o Campeche do private parking for cars with surveillance, where they are more protected than on the street.
 Many hotels offer private parking.
-If there is a yellow or red line on the sidewalk, you can NOT park on the street.
+If there is a yellow or red line on the sidewalk you cannot park on the street.

-In many restaurants in cities like Cancun, Playa del Carmen or Merida have valet parking, which means that you park and keep the car, something that greatly facilitates the exits to drivers.
+In many restaurants in cities such as Cancun, Playa del Carmen or Mérida they have valet parking, which means that you park and keep the car, something that greatly facilitates the exits to drivers.
 To the person of valet parking you give a few pesos of tip.

 Fines and bites: